 IDC predicts that by 2025, the entire amount of digital data produced by everyone from your content marketing team to musicians updating their fans on Instagram will be more than 163 zettabytes, which is the same as 163 trillion gigabytes.

 Granted, the bulk of that data is produced by machines and bots, collected by sensors and moved through smart systems.
 As you can imagine, this makes breaking down data and finding actionable information from it a huge challenge.
 An estimate from IDC reports that almost a third of data has valuable information in it that could be used effectively, if we could only access and extract it efficiently.

 The Data Struggle

-Unfortunately, according to Forrester Research, most companies don’t take advantage of their opportunity to convert data into actionable insight.
+Unfortunately, most companies don’t take advantage of their opportunity to convert data into actionable insight.
 Even though almost 75 percent of companies want to be data driven, only 29 percent are efficient at converting data into better decision-making.

 One of the challenges is that data spread throughout multiple systems and servers is hard to collect into one area to make it easier to manage.
 There are inefficient pipelines, varied systems, differing skill levels of IT practitioners and a plethora of disparate resources throughout the organization.